-- Next, add 1 pasteurized egg yolk to the bowl and mix thoroughly until it forms a batter around the pork.
+- Next, add 1 egg yolk to the bowl and mix thoroughly until evenly coated once more.

-- Once the oil is hot, sprinkle 2 tbsp cornstarch onto a plate.
-Roll each piece of pork in the cornstarch and place it straight into the preheated oil.
+- Once the oil is fully heated, sprinkle 2 tbsp cornstarch onto a plate.
+Roll each piece of pork in the cornstarch and place it straight into the oil.

 - Fry the pork until crispy and cooked through.
-This should take about 3-4 mins depending on the thickness of your pork.
+This should take about 3-4 mins depending on the size of the pieces.

-- Once the pork is cooked and crispy, remove it from the oil using tongs or a mesh spoon and place it on a wire rack or kitchen paper to drain/absorb the excess oil.
+- Once the pork is cooked and crispy, transfer to a wire rack or kitchen paper to drain the excess oil.

-- Next, add the onion and bell pepper and set a timer for 1 more minute.
+- Add the carrots to the oil and set a timer for 1 minute, then add the onion and bell pepper and deep-fry for 1 more minute.

-- In a cold frying pan, add 2 tbsp ketchup, 2 tbsp rice vinegar, ½ tbsp sake, 2 tbsp white sugar, 3 tbsp water, 1 tsp soy sauce, ½ tsp Chinese-style chicken bouillon powder and ½ tsp cornstarch.
+- Take a new pan and while it's still cold, add 2 tbsp ketchup, 2 tbsp rice vinegar, ½ tbsp sake, 2 tbsp white sugar, 3 tbsp water, 1 tsp soy sauce, ½ tsp Chinese-style chicken bouillon powder and ½ tsp cornstarch.
 Mix it well before turning on the heat.

 - Finally, add the pork and mix thoroughly, ensuring everything is coated in sweet and sour sauce.